isc-projects/stork/doc/user/overview.rst

 monitoring.
 Additionally, the Stork agent must have the necessary permissions to access the ``named`` daemon configuration and to execute the RNDC commands.

-The statistics channel must be configured to enable the statistics fetching.
+The statistics channel must be configured to enable the statistics export to Prometheus.

 Introduced in Stork 0.3.0.